Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 Consuming iron-rich foods is a great way to prevent anemia and negative symptoms associated with iron deficiency.

-Artichokes’ positive effects on the digestive tract and liver mean that your immune system is well-equipped to quickly heal your skin once damaged, burned, or when it comes into contact with common toxins and pollutants.
+Artichokes’ positive effects on the digestive tract and liver mean that your immune system is well-equipped to quickly aid your skin once damaged, burned, or when it comes into contact with common toxins and pollutants.

-How to Select
+How to select artichokes

 In grocery stores you’ll find several types of artichokes available, including fresh artichokes, canned artichoke hearts and frozen artichokes.
 A medium-sized artichoke is about the size of a tennis ball, while a small “baby artichoke” is roughly the size of a golf ball.